Get Behind our Bush Battlers

 The Lachlan River cuts through the family farm at Lake Cargelligo, six hours west of Sydney, but the Webbs – like most farming families – are subject to harsh water allocation and the lack of rain is a massive stressor.

-But that hasn’t put Annabelle off; a Pymble girl since Year 7, Annabelle is planning to work on the land after leaving school, where she studies Science, Business and Agriculture.
+But that hasn’t put Annabelle off; a Pymble girl since Year 7, she’s planning to work on the land when she graduates, and is currently studying Science, Business and Agriculture.

 “Agriculture is a passion; it runs through our blood and it is what we have grown up knowing most about,” Annabelle said.